DingDuan/MAF-Demo/README.md

 # MAF-Demo
-This is a demo project
+This is a demo project of a plagiarism detection system using MAF